Limbi: Preliminary Design

 - The usability of the Limbi shall be enhanced by use of the Arxterra phone and control panel application

-- The ArxRobot app shall allow control of all joint servos and docking servos (see requirement L 1.10)
+- The ArxRobot app shall allow control of all joint motors and docking motors (see requirement L 1.10)

-- Manufacturability of 3D printed robots shall minimize the number of files to be printed when using the library’s Innovation Space to print the final robot (waived)
+- Manufacturability of 3D printed robots shall minimize the number of files to be printed when using the library’s Innovation Space to print the final robot.

 - All Lithium (Li-ion, Li-polymer) batteries shall be stored, when not in use, in a fire and explosion proof battery bag.